Inncee81/CalcPlus/README.md

 ## What's the larget number this library can understand, written out?

 I can't put it here.
 It's WAY to big.
 If you want to get an idea of just how big it is, go to the [one million digits of pi page](https://www.piday.org/million/) and try to get to the bottom.
 Then multiply the length of that page by trillions of trillions of times.
-That's why it can't be here.
-But it's also a really damn big number.
+That's why it can't be here, it's just a really damn big number.

 ## Contact me!
   Visit meh [discord](http://invite.gg/virxec)